tpg/deadbolt/README.md

 ```

 Depending on the number of permissions you have, you might need to increase the size of the column.

+> What?!?
+No database table for permissions?
+Well, we don't think that's such a

 Add the `Deadbolted` trait to your user model: